January 29, 2021

 City Laws Regarding Airbnbs

-Famous for its abundance of Mid-Century Modern architecture, striking desert landscapes, and a handful of influential festivals, Palm Springs is a highly coveted area, making it super-popular Airbnb search.
+Famous for its abundance of mid-century modern architecture, striking desert landscapes, luxury resorts, and a handful of influential festivals, Palm Springs is a highly coveted area, making it a super-popular Airbnb search.
+Winter tourists escape the cold and come to this sunny and warm destination.
+The Coachella Valley Music and Arts festival plays its part in making Airbnbs in Palm Springs highly desirable.

 Though the regulations and high home prices make it more challenging to successfully turn a profit on secondary properties in Los Angeles, you can transform a home into a promising investment if it is situated in an attractive area.
 Millions of tourists flock to the city each year, and Airbnbs in downtown Los Angeles are particularly sought-after due to the wide variety of activities available.
 Plus, Los Angeles had the third-highest rate of successful listings in 2018, making it a sound choice for Airbnb hosts.